-The Eisenhower Silver Dollar is a vintage American coin minted from 1971 to 1978.
+The Eisenhower Silver Eagle Dollar is a vintage American coin minted from 1971 to 1978.
 Today, they are seldom seen in circulation but are cherished by coin collectors and enthusiasts of American history alike.
 Offered here is a pleasant example of the 40% silver variety originally issued for collectors that have been hand-selected by professional numismatists after screening thousands of coins for quality and eye-appeal.
-Each coin is housed in an airtight capsule and presented in a plush-lined box with a display easel, magnetic lid, and certificate of authenticity.
+Each Eisenhower dollar is housed in an airtight capsule and presented in a plush-lined box with a display easel, magnetic lid, and certificate of authenticity.
 The coin is unconditionally guaranteed to be genuine, dated between 1971 and 1974, and will match the exceptional mint-state quality of the one shown.
 If you are interested in building a collection, consider adding other great selections from the Icons of American Coinage Series to compliment your purchase.

 HISTORY OF THE EISENHOWER DOLLAR